Next Rangers manager: Ibrox icon 'would be very popular' addition to van Bronckhorst staff

 What did Hodge say about Numan?

-He told GIVEMESPORT: "Numan would be very popular, but as a whole, a host of Dutchman could potentially come in."
+He told GIVEMESPORT: "Numan would be very popular, but as a whole, a host of Dutchmen could potentially come in."

 Why would Numan be popular?